 The gooseneck and curved scrapers are the most appropriate ones in finishing the curved surfaces of a spoon or the fingerboard on a violin.

-3. BEST FOR CARPENTERS: SnapOn Bahco 6-Inch Cabinet Scraper
+3. SnapOn Bahco 6-Inch Cabinet Scraper

 If you want to be free from the hassle of tuning and honing the scraper after getting the tool, then the ready-to-use cabinet scraper from the Bacho brand is the perfect combination for you.

-With this tool, you can level the edges between finish coats without cutting through the veneer.
+This tool can level the edges between finish coats without cutting through the veneer.
 If you do not get a smooth cut by dragging the scraper with the grain, drag it against the grain.
 This will result in a shiny-smooth surface.

 You can also use it for all carpentry finishing purposes such as smoothing wood surfaces, removing paints, etc.